Free-range Crafting is a time without cause

-We make masks, paint pots, put googly eyes on paper plates and smile with our kids as these creations come to life.
+We make masks, paint pots, put googly eyes on paper plates, and smile with our kids as these creations come to life.
 And sometimes, we don’t smile, and they don’t smile.
 They get frustrated that the materials aren’t doing what they want, what they expect them to do.
 What was meant to be a time of relaxation and fun turns into a battle.

 I hate when this happens.
 Nothing feels like more of a failure when craft time turns into a battle of, ‘Be happy with what you have made, it is beautiful!
-Don’t take it so seriously!’ and in tears they look back at me, so frustrated that their sister’s is better.
+Don’t take it so seriously!’, and in tears they look back at me, so frustrated that their sisters’ is better.

 To see where the road leads and to let go of my expectations.
-For my kids this seems to be something I have to encourage with such specific intention.
+For my kids, this seems to be something I have to encourage with such specific intention.
 And so, I do.
 Sometimes we simply abandon the plan completely.
-Sometimes I walk away so they MUST explore for themselves.
+Or sometimes I walk away so they MUST explore for themselves.
 Sometimes I find a basket of bits and bobs and crafting pleasures and set it on a table and let them go.

 When I offer no expectation of what will come from it, the tension is released.
-We’re not making a mask, or a paper native american or a clay penguin.
+We’re not making a mask, or a paper native American or a clay penguin.
 We’re just…making.

 This is a recent image from one of those days, and the time went on for hours and hours.
 They walked away from this time with nearly NOTHING to show for it.
 No presents for me, or magnificent revelations about the materials.
 In fact, most of the clay had hardened in little bits all over the table and floor.
 But, they spent the time encouraging each other to try different things, and they left that space in a spirit of ease and confidence.
-It was free range crafting.
+It was free-range crafting.

-It’s hard to carve time out of our schedules to prioritize it, but it is in these moments that our brains relax and return to center.
+It’s hard to carve time out of our schedules to prioritize it, but it is in these moments that our brains relax and return to the center.
 It’s in these extended times of non-productivity that we can refocus.